kacper-serewis/Bk-Light-AppBypass/README.md

 - `increment_counter.py` – renders an incrementing number and streams it to the screen.
 - `send_image.py` – pushes any image file with optional fit/transform options.
 - `display_text.py` – renders custom text with configurable colors and font.
+- `clock_display.py` – pushes a stylised HH:MM clock that follows the host timezone.

 ## Quick Start
 Set the panel MAC address once (PowerShell example):